Why You Should Do a Whole 30

 Be sure to visit the Whole 30 website

 For lots of great information about Whole 30 or pick up It Starts with Food that has the best explanation of Whole 30 and all the benefits.
-The Whole 30 cookbook is a favorite of mine too—everything I’ve made has tasted delicious!
+This Whole 30 book is a favorite of mine too—everything I’ve made has tasted delicious!

 Like this post?
 Share it with your friends...